Angienoelhaverly/MechaCar_Statistical_Analysis/README.md

 Lot1 and Lot2 meet the design specification, but Lot3 does not since the variance produced by this lot exceeds 100.

 ## T-Tests on Suspension Coils
-* Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+Run t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 ## Study Design: MechaCar vs Competition
-* Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 ## Summary